Scroll to top

 Week’s Focus

-Ancient Mediterranean cultures and societies — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.
+Ancient conversations in ideas and values — as they developed and are later studied, known — from the perspective of the arts, civics, ethics, humanities, and sciences.

 Monday, Arts, Humanities

-Ancient Mediterranean arts and humanities.
-Lecture and seminar, with attention to Marcus Aurelius, Meditations (160s-180s CE).
+Ancient conversations in arts and humanities.
+Lecture and seminar, with attention to The Bible (700s BC-110).

 Tuesday, Civics, Ethics

-Ancient Mediterranean civics and ethics.
-Lecture and seminar, with attention to assigned above, Epictetus, Discourses (108 CE) and Handbook (125 CE), along with associated artifacts and sites.
+Ancient conversations in civics and ethics.
+Lecture and seminar, with attention to assigned above, Saint Augustine, Confessions (397-400), along with associated artifacts and sites.

 Wednesday, Social Sciences

-Ancient Mediterranean archeology, anthropology, and linguistics.
+Ancient conversations in human and social sciences.
 Lecture and seminar, with attention to assigned above, along with associated artifacts and sites.

 Thursday, Natural Sciences